Aletsch Glacier Hike

 The Aletsch Glacier

-Then, to reach Fiescheralp, you can either go through the Tälligrattunnel, as I did, and shorten the hike for 2kms or go around the mountain and have, I suppose, a nicer view than the one you have inside the tunnel.
+Then, to reach Fiescheralp, you can either go through the Tälligrattunnel, as I did, and shorten the hike for 2 km, or go around the mountain and have, I suppose, a nicer view than the one you have inside the tunnel.

-When I did this hike, as soon as I got out of the tunnel I could see some hikers making the early hike in the opposite direction of mine, and the views were completely covered in clouds, which made it look very moody and mysterious.
+When I did this hike, as soon as I got out of the tunnel, I could see some hikers making the early hike in the opposite direction from mine, and the views were completely covered in clouds, which made it look very moody and mysterious.

 Thanks for reading through and have fun hiking!